saucy-tech/saucy-tech/README.md

 # Hi there 👋

 I'm a Full Stack Software Engineer and Product Manager working in Atlanta.
-I like to try out new technologies and currently learning things to transform myself into a bitcoin developer.
+After switching careers from Environmental Science and Public Health I started learning to code.
+While I am currently focused on learning all things software engineering, I also enjoy picking up and using other tech to solve problems.

 ## About me
+- 🤝 Run my own node and server
+- 🏡 Smart home tech and automation
+- 👨‍🍼 Love being a dad
+- 🎮 Playing and modding video games
+- 📖 Reading non-fiction and sci-fi/fantasy novels

-- ⚡ Bitcoin Enthusiast
+- ⚡ Bitcoin enthusiast and developer
-- 🌎 Geographic Information System (GIS) and Map Lover
+- 🌎 Geographic Information System (GIS) and map lover
-- 🌱 Open to Opportunities within the Bitcoin Ecosystem
+- 🌱 Open to opportunities within the Bitcoin Ecosystem
-- 📫 Reach Out for Collaboration on Exciting New Projects
+- 📫 Open to collaborating on Open Source Projects

 <br>